andrewjfreyer/jurabridge/README.md

 >   <img alt="Warning" src="https://github.com/Mqxx/GitHub-Markdown/blob/main/blockquotes/badge/dark-theme/warning.svg">
 > </picture><br>
 >
-> This project is in active MVP-ish development, and the current codebase is a procedural proof of concept that is not designed (at all) with proper C++ class structure.
+> This project is in an active research and development phase.
+The current codebase is a procedural proof of concept that is not designed (at all) with proper C++ class structure.
 Refactoring is underway, but it'll take time.
 Please be patient.

 # Description